xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 If you have this component implemented, you can create an MVVM architecture app and combine it with the repository pattern.
 If you get a repository which provides a `Listing` component of each paged list, you will be creating a robuster app.

-**XlPaging** provides you a way to create a `Listing` component easily for a common paged service type, which are the services where the paginated strategy is based on an incremental page number.
+**Fountain** provides you a way to create a `Listing` component easily for a common paged service type, which are the services where the paginated strategy is based on an incremental page number.

 It also provides two ways to go: a mode with **network** support and a mode with **network + cache** support.
 The strategy you choose will depend on your problem.

 I suggest you to give it a try.
 We'll be glad if you provide feedback :)